hot-glue-for-rails/hot-glue/README.md

 This means you can be a somewhat lazy about your bang methods, but keep in mind the truth operator compares boolean true NOT any object is truth.
 So your return object must either be actually true (boolean), or an object that is string or string-like (responds to .to_s).
 Want to just say it didn’t work?
 Return false.
 Want to just say it was OK?
 Return true.
 Want to say it was successful but provide a more detailed response?
 Return a string.

-Finally, you can raise an ActiveRecord error which will also get passed to the user, but in the flash alert area
+Finally, you can raise an ActiveRecord error which will also get passed to the user in the flash alert area.

 For more information see Example 5 in the Tutorial